TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/05_lesson/project_canada.md

 1. Make the rate of food consumption be a function of the day of the week.
 2. Make a rate of fuel consumption to be a function of the location/climate/season.
 For example, colder regions burn more gas.
 3. Create a random event that occurs randomly, like a forest fire roadblock, that will affect health, gas, and time.

+## Extension
+Instead of a East-West only map of Canadian cities, create a map that is a grid (eg. 2x5 grid of cities), or some other network graph.
+The game can provide hints or feedback on the routes chosen based on various factors including distance, and time.

+  ---
+#### Emphasize with students...

+#### Curriculum Competencies in Mathematics

+Pathfinding is the job of finding the shortest (based on a weight or cost associated with each path segment) path between two points on a network graph.
+The weight or cost would be based on some criteria (such as distance, time, scenery).
+Pathfinding algorithms are used in many applications:  artificial intelligence, navigation, transportation, game design, virtual reality, etc.

+---